NMMSS Scholarship 2025-26: Eligibility, Application Process, and Important Dates

 Who Can Apply?

-• Class Level: You must be in Class 8 (selection happens in Class 8 for Class 9 entry).
+• Class Level: You must be studying in Class 8 to apply.
+The scholarship starts from Class 9.

 • Academic Requirement: